darius/cant/guide.md

 So you access a collection by sending a message.
 What kinds of collections does the library offer, and what's their protocol?

-Collections fit in this hierarchy:
+Collections fit in this taxonomy:
 ```
   map
     bag